Incitatous/simple_shell/README.md

 The simple_shell was created by [Max Johnson](https://github.com/Mj31508) and [Ian](https://github.com/Mj31508).

+#Description
+simple_shell works as a normal shell, but does not offer the same exhaustivity and flexibility.
+It handles simple commands.

-The allowed functions and system calls are the following:
+These are the allowed functions and system calls in order to complete this assignment:

     access (man 2 access)